-The following organizations are currently active on the Missouri Western campus and additional clubs are being formed as enrollment increases and new four-year activities are deemed necessary and national affiliation is sought.
-More detailed information regarding all campus organizations listed below will be found in the current issue of the Student Handbook, and the office of the Vice-President, Student Affairs, will assist in answering questions in this area.
+The following organizations are currently active on the Missouri Western campus.
+More detailed information regarding all campus organizations listed below will be found in the current issue of the Student Handbook.
+The office of the Dean of Students will assist in answering questions in this area.